ericsia/vscode-python-snippet-pack-2.0/README.md

 added PyMySQL, Algo, Random snippet by Lakshmikanth

 ### 3.3.12
-remove dot in built-in methods for good, use `-<datatype>` then scroll down.
+remove dot in built-in methods for good, to see type `-<datatype>` then scroll down.
 Tips, tick in setting: Python › Analysis: Complete Function Parens

+### 3.3.13
+added Django snippet by Lakshmikanth

 -----------------------------------------------------------------------------------------------------------